When Do Girls Stop Growing?

 How Height Affects Health and Lifestyle

-• Bone health & osteoporosis: Shorter frames carry a slightly higher osteoporosis risk, while taller frames put more leverage on joints.
-Either way, calcium, vitamin D, and strength training aren’t optional—they’re protective.
+• Bone health: Shorter women carry a slightly higher osteoporosis risk, while taller women place more mechanical stress on joints.
+In both cases, bone density support through calcium, vitamin D, and resistance training plays a protective role.

 Fashion, Dating & Social Impacts of Female Height